Contemplative Photography Retreat

 As well as the instruction at the Hui, we will be taking photo excursions throughout this island paradise.
 We have special access to Mo`omomi Preserve, one of the last protected Hawaiian Coastal ecosystems.
 We’ll shoot waves at dawn, hula dancers in a palm grove at sunset, flora and fauna beyond your imaging.
 You will find enough beauty here to last a lifetime.

 Come join us.
 Add richness to your photographs and your life as you expand your creativity.
-Mindful Photography is a workshop for sharpening the eye, expanding the mind, and opening the heart.
+Mindful Photography is a retreat for sharpening the eye, expanding the mind, and opening the heart.

 What to Bring for the Photogrpahy